Iraq Travel Warning

 Due to the potential for political protests and demonstrations to become violent, U.S. citizens in Iraq are strongly urged to avoid protests and large gatherings.

 The U.S. government considers the potential threat to U.S. government personnel in Iraq to be serious enough to require them to live and work under strict security guidelines.
 All U.S. government employees under the authority of the U.S. Chief of Mission must follow strict safety and security procedures when traveling outside the Embassy and Consulates.
+In addition, the internal security policies of the U.S. Mission in Iraq may be changed or adjusted at any time and without advance notice.
+The Mission will regularly restrict or prohibit movements by its personnel, often on short notice and for security threats or demonstrations.
 State Department guidance to U.S. businesses in Iraq advises the use of protective security details.
 Detailed security information is available on the U.S. Embassy website.

 The U.S. Embassy is located in the International Zone (IZ) in Baghdad.
 The IZ is a restricted access area.
 Iraqi authorities are responsible for control of the IZ.
 Travelers to the IZ should be aware that Iraqi authorities may require special identification to enter the IZ or may issue IZ-specific access badges.
+On October 4, 2015, Iraqi authorities began to allow passenger vehicles to transit the IZ on the 14 July Expressway after undergoing a security screening.
 Individuals residing and traveling within the IZ should continue to exercise good personal safety precautions.

 Some U.S. and third-country business people travel throughout much of Iraq; however, their movement is restricted, and they travel with security advisors and protective security teams.